Brinkbit/http-fs-api/README.md

 In fact, we recommend that you not store the manipulated resources on an actual filesystem but use some other form of data storage i.e. a database or S3 Buckets.

 All examples contained in this document are written as [ajax requests](http://api.jquery.com/jquery.ajax/) and use the fictitious `http://cats.com` as the domain.
-In all the examples, `/fs/` will be the route on which the file system API is defined.

 **[⬆ back to top](#table-of-contents)**